BlareRobinson/NFLStatReports/NFLReportsApp/README.md

+# NFLReportsApp

-# NFLStatReports My C# project is a API console app that pulls NFL stat data from an API.
+My C# project is an API console app that pulls NFL stat data from an API.

 # Basic Requirements